vk-cs/docs-public/docs/en/_includes/_open-cdn.md

 {includetag(resources)}

-1. [Go to](https://cloud.vk.com/app/en) your VK Cloud personal account.
+1. [Go to](https://cloud.vk.com/app/en) your VK Cloud management console.
 1. Select the project with the CDN resource you need.
 1. Go to the **CDN → CDN resources** section.